I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_pci_pmc.md

 ## Members

+`_PM_SUPPORT`

 `DeviceSpecificInitialization`

 Indicates when 1 that the device requires a special initialization.
 For more information about this value, see the <i>PCI Local Bus Specification</i>.

 `PMEClock`

 Indicates, when 1, that the device relies on the presence of the PCI clock for operation of the PME signal.
 When this member is a "0", no PCI clock is required to generate the PME signal.

 `Rsvd1`

 Reserved.

 `Rsvd2`

 Reserved.

 `Support`

 `Version`

 Contains a 3-bit integer that indicates the version of the <i>PCI Power Management Interface Specification </i>that the device complies with.
 For a list of values that can be assigned to this member, see the <i>PCI Local Bus Specification</i>.

 ## Remarks
 The power management capabilities register, whose contents are reported in the PCI_PMC structure, provides information about the power management capabilities of the device.

 ## Requirements
 | &nbsp; | &nbsp; |